sheyanlalmohammed1/STAT-4830-CPT-MARL-project/self_critique.md

 ### Strengths

 - We have proof of concept with Multi-Agent Reinforcement Learning optimization occuring within our code and we are able to effectively show that through the results in our code.
-We also can show that
+We also can show that our results are relevant to showing human-like behavior.

 - We now have a working idea of the experiments we need to run to show that CPT-optimized actions have occured and compare them to the results without the implementation of CPT.
 We have defined the cases we want to look at in the competitive and cooperative scenarios.